KAYAZzz/Open-cv-R6/README.md

 A "Yolo/OpenCV based cheat that scans your screen and points your mouse in the direction of the player.

 # Install all the necessary libraries
-pip install opencv-python torch ultralytics numpy mss pynput pywin32 requests termcolor roboflow --index-url https://download.pytorch.org/whl/cu126
+'pip install opencv-python torch ultralytics numpy mss pynput pywin32 requests termcolor roboflow --index-url https://download.pytorch.org/whl/cu126'

 # Download
 <a href="https://drive.google.com/file/d/1ISyyVPrhUzZ4MtXgOwog_mgqx8cpF_It/view?usp=sharing">